StackItHQ/stackit-hiring-assignment-KetanAgrawal2002/README.md

      Run requirements.bat

-6. Set up the Google Calendar credentials:
+6. Set up the Google Sheet credentials:

     Download and place the credentials.json file (which contains your Google Sheet API credentials) in the project root directory and also add the access token and refresh token in token.json